Hurricane Eta slams Central America, catastrophic impacts likely

-Eta is packing winds of 145 mph as the eye wall gets close to shore.
-Its forward motion has slowed down to just 4 mph, which means its devastating effects are likely to be prolonged.
+Eta continues to hang right off the coast of Nicaragua.
+The major hurricane is packing winds of 145 mph as the eyewall gets close to shore.
+Its forward motion has slowed down to just 5 mph, which means its devastating effects are likely to be prolonged.

 While it will weaken quickly over land, its continued slow movement will lead to excessive rainfall totals, lots of inland flooding, and the threat of landslides.
 Some areas could pick up over two feet of rain.